50-Cent/50-Cent.github.io/_pages/about_einstein.md

-Hi!
-I am a postdoc at the [Picower Institute for Learning and Memory](https://picower.mit.edu) at [MIT](https://www.mit.edu), Massachusetts.

  Tell the world about yourself.
 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.